Olden sport finds new life in ABQ

 The game from the old country took the colonies by storm, but not the good old USA.
 Still, it's never too late for cricketers to dream.

-The U.S. has a T-20 cricket league, which plays a game with a slightly different format than international test matches.
+The U.S. has a T-20 cricket league, which plays a game with a slightly different format than international Test matches.
 Instead of two innings for each side, teams in T20 games play for 20 overs.
 An over is six balls delivered by the bowler or pitcher.
 That could be a spin bowler, or a fast bowler.
+As always, the side that scores the most runs wins the match.
 Be ready.